curl/curl/docs/ECH.md

     make
 ```

-The BoringSSL APIs are fairly similar to those in our ECH-enabled OpenSSL
+The BoringSSL/AWS-LC APIs are fairly similar to those in our ECH-enabled
-fork, so code changes are also in ``lib/vtls/openssl.c``, protected
+OpenSSL fork, so code changes are also in ``lib/vtls/openssl.c``, protected
 via ``#ifdef OPENSSL_IS_BORINGSSL`` and are mostly obvious API variations.

-The BoringSSL APIs however do not support the ``--ech pn:`` command line
+The BoringSSL/AWS-LC APIs however do not support the ``--ech pn:`` command
-variant as of now.
+line variant as of now.

 ## wolfSSL build